 Students representing the College must have and maintain a minimum cumulative grade point average of 2.0 non-Greek, and 2.5 Greek, and be cleared financially and socially.
-The and be cleared financially and socially.
 The College complies with NAIA rules and regulations with regard to athletic eligibility.

-Student Support Services Student Support Services
+Student Support Services

+Student Support Services UPWARD BOUND

-Student Support Services is funded by the U.S. Department of Education and offers a range of academic, social, and cultural resources for eligible students.
-Student Support Services staff can help eligible students with their academic progress by providing outstanding academic support and academic enrichment activities to help them achieve their educational goals.
-Student Support Services provides a comprehensive and on-going campus tutorial service.
-Moreover, the program provides opportunities to students who recognize the need to gain proficiencies in the basic areas of reading, mathematics, and English.
-Additional resources are housed in the English lab to assist students in building and enhancing those skills necessary to become academically proficient, successful, and productive citizens in today's society.
-All services are free of charge for eligible students.
+Upward Bound is funded by the U.S. Department of Education and offers a range of academic, social, and cultural resources for eligible students.
+Upward Bound staff assists eligible students with their academic progress by providing outstanding academic support and academic enrichment activities to help them achieve their educational goals.
+Moreover, the program provides intensive instruction in English, mathematics, science, history, foreign language, and reading.
+All services are free of charge for eligible students attending the targeted high schools in Greene, Pickens, and Tuscaloosa counties.